 Currently, a third of attacks target mobiles.
 Android might still be the most targeted OS but iOS is just as susceptible.
-But before the CookieMiner malware put in an appearance in 2019, we already had, in no particular order, the XCodeGhost malware (which infected more than 4,000 App Store applications according to FireEye), Pegasus spyware, the Acedeceiver Trojan and even the KeRanger ransomware.
+But before the CookieMiner malware put in an appearance in 2019, we already had, in no particular order, the XCodeGhost malware (which infected more than 4,000 App Store applications), Pegasus spyware, the Acedeceiver Trojan and even the KeRanger ransomware.

 The Apple user, a primary vulnerability factor